 A student's financial aid (except Federal Work-Study) is credited directly to their student account and applied to tuition and fees each session.

 Aid funds are credited for other charges with authorization from the student through the electronic award notification process.
-Federal Work-Study funds are paid in the form of a paycheck on the 15th and last workday of the month.
+Federal Work-Study funds are paid in the form of a bi-weekly paycheck.
 Funds are paid for authorized hours worked.